Texas-Robotics-Academy/markdown/in_person/programming_functions.md

 Code blocks are a great way to keep track of scoping!
 Any variables that are declared inside of a block (enclosed by `{}`) can only be used inside of that block.
 {{ site.data.alerts.end }}

-As we mentioned before, one of the reasons that functions are so great is that we can reuse them and give them different arguments.
+Functions are great because they can be called with different arguments.

-For example, without changing the `printGreeting` function at all, we can use it to print greetings to three different people:
+Without changing `printGreeting`, we can use it to print greetings to three different people:

 {{ site.data.alerts.callout_code_div }}
 ```